-The Mount Sinai Health System’s Department of Rehabilitation Medicine strives to provide comprehensive rehabilitation services for people with disability and to educate others about their diverse needs while conducting groundbreaking research to enhance patient health, mobility, self-care skills, quality of life, and integration into the community.
+The Mount Sinai Health System’s Rehabilitation Center strives to provide comprehensive rehabilitation services for people with disability and to educate others about their diverse needs while conducting groundbreaking research to enhance patient health, mobility, self-care skills, quality of life, and integration into the community.

 This specialty report highlights: